Frazzini Emiliano Frazzini Lucrezia Carlini Benilda Frazzini DiVecchia Site Home

 The man in the photo was a well known school teacher in San Pietro Avellana by the name of Giacomo Scocchera.
 I have several photos of him and he is still remembered by the people of the town.

 My mother could not remember the names of any of the others in the photo.
 During my 2004 trip to San Pietro, I showed this photo to several of the oldest residents of the town but they could only identify one of the schoolchildren.
-See the emails below for more info from Concetta diCianno.
+See the emails, click here, for more info from Concetta diCianno.
 We are fairly certain now that all of these children were born about 1912 and are in the same school grade.

-For more about this and related pictures, click here.
+For more about this photo (including identifications of the children) and related school photos click here.

 This photo was used on page 35 of Vincenza Scarpaci's book The Journey of the Italians in America.
 You can order a copy of Vincenza's book at Amazon.